 But we should look a little further than that.
 I’m going to argue that Lorelai Gilmore is a strong candidate for an eating disorder not otherwise specified.
 In Season Six, after Rory moves into the tennis house, Emily says to Rory (partly in jest), ‘You’re not bulimic, are you?’.
 Rory shrugs it off as ridiculous but I had been wondering the same thing in earnest for quite some seasons by that stage.

 This is certainly one way of dealing with the anti-fat, dubious health warnings we (and in particular, women) are subjected to every single day.
-I happen to think sugar and transfats are so harmful that our family has given them up entirely, and this informs my opinion, naturally.
+I happen to think sugar and transfats are so harmful that our family actively avoids those things, and this informs my opinion, naturally.
 Turns out Alexis Bledel thinks along the same lines.
 In an interview she was asked about her diet, because women in the spotlight always are:

 Western cultures everywhere have now got to a point in food history where eating nothing but fast food is about as funny as any other kind of addiction.
 I.e. not very.
 (Jezebel fairly recently asked if sugar is the next booze.
 I say yes.)

-Lorelai Gilmore, the character, has responded to the anti-fat messages of the 80s and 90s by rebelling against her mother (who by the way, also can’t cook) and also against society in general.
+Lorelai Gilmore, the character, has responded to the anti-fat messages of the 80s and 90s by rebelling against her mother (who by the way, also can’t cook, but for classist reasons) and also against society in general.
 She takes bad eating to an extreme, and it forms the basis of a gag in pretty much every episode.

 Lorelai does not keep food in the house, including good coffee, which is partly an excuse to visit Luke at the cafe, but nor does she know how to cook.
-Lorelai is your stereotypical flighty female who drinks too much coffee for her adrenal health, and prides herself on eating sugary food full of transfats until she feels uncomfortably full, swaggering around clutching her gut.
+Lorelai is your stereotypical flighty female who drinks too much coffee for her adrenal health, and prides herself on eating sugary food full of trans fats until she feels uncomfortably full, swaggering around clutching her gut, which never actually sticks out during filming, because the actor does not eat like that.

 It’s time to move past this now.
 A fully functioning human being knows how to boil an egg, women included.
 Failing to learn the basics of cooking is about as cool as failing to wipe your own backside.
 It’s not a feminist statement anymore, to support the fast food industry by refusing to keep whole foods in the house.
 But there’s more to my gripe than that, because after all, Lorelai is an imperfect mother and deliberately written that way.